Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Costa Rica 3 week itinerary la fortuna Mistico Arenal Hanging Bridges

 Wardens also patrol the area and monitor the volcanic activity, so it’s not dangerous for visitors.
-This is good to know, particularly as this is the most active volcano in Costa Rica!
+This definitely put us at ease, particularly as this is the most active volcano in Costa Rica!

 Spend your afternoon relaxing in one of the many hot springs on offer.
 Many of these are attached to hotels, where you’ll need to buy a pass to enter.
 For those on a budget, there are some great free springs too.